cowrie/cowrie/README.md

 Or look at https://github.com/micheloosterhof/docker-cowrie for the Dockerfile

-## Contributing

-Cowrie welcomes any kind of contribution, please follow the next steps:

-* Fork the project on github.com.
-* Create a new branch.
-* Commit changes to the new branch.
-* Send a pull request.

 ## Contributors

 Many people have contributed to Cowrie over the years.
 Special thanks to: